Wednesday, November 9, 2016

 A Maeystown House on Main Street.

 He led himself through adversity to become successful in life.
-He went from renting farmland with crops destroyed by a flood to owning about a thousand acres, mostly farmland, in the American Bottom, by 1875.
-With his death, Maeystown lost its successful founder, and the community lost one of its best and energetic citizens.
+He went from renting farmland with crops destroyed by a flood to owning about a thousand acres, mostly farmland, in the American Bottom by 1875.
+With his death, Maeystown lost its successful founder, and the community lost one of its best and most energetic citizens.

+Maeystown Mill, Preservation Society Museum and Gift Shop.
 Home of the Preservation Society and Visitors Center.
 The Maeystown Preservation Society's mission is to preserve the history, culture, customs, architecture, and structures of the village of Maeystown, Illinois.
-The Rock Mill is situated on attractive, spacious grounds and adjacent to the Maeystown Creek.
+The Rock Mill is situated on attractive, spacious grounds adjacent to Maeystown Creek.

 This hand-painted sign is on the far right side of the Mill

-"Beitinger's Mill, built 1859 by ~ John Coleman"
+"Beitinger's Mill, built 1859 by ~ John Coleman."

 A Private Home on Main Street, Maeystown, Illinois.

 The Old Maeystown Firehouse.
-Today It's The Village Hall.
+Today, It's the Village Hall.

 Maeystown, Illinois - Sky View